geniphi/findig/docs/install.rst

 Installation
 ============

-.. note:: Findig is pre-release software and isn't currently installable
-          by PyPI.
-Currently the only way to install Findig is using its development version.

 Installing Findig is easy, as long as you have the right tool for the job.
-Make sure you have `pip installed`_ before proceeding.
+Make sure you have `pip installed`_ before proceeding (Pip should be available by default in Python 3.4 or later).

 .. _`pip installed`: http://pip.readthedocs.org/en/latest/installing.html